straz/artificialtrust/about.md

 ## About the author

-Steve Strassmann is currently a software engineer at Benchling, a data platform for biotech research.
+Steve Strassmann is currently a software engineer at Overjet.ai, a company applying AI to healthcare.

-Steve was a founder of two venture-backed startups, and has held senior engineering roles at Kyruus, Apple, Orange/France Telecom, and VMware, leading commercial projects at the forefront of mobile and cloud computing.
+Steve was a founder of two venture-backed startups, and has held senior engineering roles at Benchling, Kyruus, Apple, Orange/France Telecom, and VMware, leading commercial projects at the forefront of mobile, cloud computing, and healthtech.
 He was CTO of Flipkey, a subsidiary of TripAdvisor.

 He served as CTO of the Commonwealth of Massachusetts, leading bipartisan efforts to digitally transform state government.